End of the Han dynasty: Dong Zhuo's death and aftermath (192)

 After Dong Zhuo withdrew to Chang'an, he maintained an even tighter grip on the government and cruelly dealt with all dissent against him.
 Interior Minister Wang Yun and a few other officials, including Huang Wan (黃琬), Shisun Rui (士孫瑞), and Yang Zan (楊瓚), plotted to eliminate Dong Zhuo.
 They eventually persuaded Dong Zhuo's foster son, Lü Bu, to join them.
 Lü Bu bore a grudge against Dong Zhuo because the latter almost killed him once during a fit of anger, and also because he was afraid that his secret affair with one of Dong Zhuo's maids might be exposed.
 In May 192, the conspirators, led by Lü Bu and Wang Yun, assassinated Dong Zhuo and slaughtered his clan.

 After Dong Zhuo's death, it was believed that the chaos caused by Dong Zhuo's "reign of terror" would subside, and the central government would be restored to its original state.
 However, although Wang Yun was regarded as a capable minister, he gradually became arrogant and made several key mistakes that would cause his downfall.
 He failed to maintain good relations with Lü Bu, and strongly refused to grant amnesty to the surviving followers of Dong Zhuo and ordered them to be disbanded.
 This caused Dong Zhuo's men to fear that they might be massacred.
-Dong Zhuo's son-in-law, Niu Fu, took control of Dong's forces in Liang Province and resisted Wang Yun, but later died in a friendly fire incident.
+Dong Zhuo's son-in-law, Niu Fu, took control of Dong's forces in Henan and resisted Wang Yun, but was later killed by one of his own subordinates.
 Niu Fu's subordinates, Li Jue, Guo Si and Fan Chou, wanted to submit to the imperial court, but as they had previously resisted Wang Yun, Wang now rejected their request for amnesty.
 Li Jue, Guo Si and Fan Chou led their armies to attack Chang'an and took control of the government.
 Wang Yun was captured and executed along with his family, while Lü Bu was defeated and driven away.